be-part/30DaysofReactProject_Portfolio/README.md

-# 30DaysOfReact Project
+# 30DaysOfReact Project Portfolio

-## Day 03

-### Intro
+## Intro

 This is a react app to practise and consolidate my React and JavaScript skills.
+The mini apps in this project cover the skills from Days 01-18 in the #30 Days of React Challenge.

 ### Skills recapped and covered:

 * Setting up a React app, including using create-react-app and forming the files and folders manually
-* The contents of the React boilerplate
+* The contents of the React boilerplate including general folder setup
 * Passing static and dynamic data
 * Rendering lists
 * Adding styling: inline, internal or external
+* Components
+* Props
+* State
+* Conditional Rendering
+* Events and handling events
+* Forms and controlled vs. uncontrolled components
+* React Router
+* Contexts

 ### Additional notes of learning: